 Melanomas are the most dangerous and life-threatening forms of skin cancer and can occur in any body area.
 Although melanomas can look like moles, there are some distinctions.
 Melanomas have irregular borders, and may look uneven in color and wider than six millimeters in diameter.
 If you notice changes in an existing mole or moles and other skin growths that you do not remember seeing before, it is very important to see a physician immediately.
 Early detection can often lead to a complete eradication of the cancer.

 - Actinic Keratosis – a red or brown rough, scaly patch of skin that has been subjected to sun exposure.
 This type of growth can sometimes develop into skin cancer.

 - Dysplastic Nevi – a skin lesion that is typically an abnormal mole that can frequently progress into a melanoma.
 Dysplastic Nevi are often asymmetrical, have irregular borders, are larger than the usual mole, and vary in color.

 A number of treatment options are available to eliminate a cancerous or pre-cancerous area of skin:

 - Mohs micrographic surgery

 - Excision of the growth or skin area

 - Shave removal

 - Chemical peel

-Please contact Miller Cosmetic Surgery, or your family physician, if you notice any irregular growths or areas of your skin that may be exhibiting symptoms of skin cancer.
+Please contact Miller Cosmetic Surgery or your family physician if you notice any irregular growths or areas on your skin that may be exhibiting symptoms of skin cancer.